Trois-Rivières: Economy

 Trois-Rivières is Canada's oldest industrial city, with its first foundry established in 1738.
 The forge produced iron and cast for 150 years, much of it being shipped to France to be used in French navy ships.
 The first port facility was built in 1818 near rue Saint-Antoine, and today handles 2.5 million tonnes of cargo annually.
 The first railway was built in 1879 to support the growing lumber industry.

 From the late 1920s until the early 1960s, the city was known as the pulp and paper industry capital of the world.
-The city once had five mills in operation (Trois-Rivières Ouest, Wayagamack, C.I.P., and St-Maurice Paper).
+The city once had five mills in operation (Trois-Rivières Ouest, Wayagamack, C.I.P., Domtar and St-Maurice Paper).
 Today, there are three mills left operating (Kruger Trois-Rivières Ouest, Kruger Wayagamack and Cascades Lupel ex-St-Maurice Paper); the closures resulted largely to a decline in newsprint demand and globalization.
 The closures were not limited to just the pulp and paper industry.
 Trois-Rivières had an industrial decline in the 1980s and 1990s, when several textile mills were closed after owners moved jobs offshore.
 Unemployment rose to 14 percent in the 1990s.

 Trois-Rivières is attempting an industrial revitalization by establishing technology parks and taking advantage of its central location to both Montreal and Quebec City, its university and port.
 An example of the new economy is Marmen Incorporated, which manufactures wind turbine towers and employs 1,000 people between its operations in Trois-Rivières and Matane.

 The city's other prominent industries include metal transformation, electronics, thermoplastics, and cabinet making.
 An industrial park adjoining Trois-Rivières Airport serves also as a major centre for the aeronautical industry.
 Also, the production of food crops is still important to the economy.

 Arts and culture

-Trois-Rivières hosts the FestiVoix de Trois-Rivières, a 10-day summer music festival which attracts in excess of 300,000 visitors annually.
+Trois-Rivières hosts the FestiVoix de Trois-Rivières, a 10-day summer music festival that attracts in excess of 300,000 visitors annually.
 The city also hosts the Festival International de la Poésie – an international poetry festival – as well as the Festival International Danse Encore, and the MetalFest de Trois-Rivières every November.
 In 2009, Trois-Rivières was designated as the 2009 Cultural Capital of Canada for cities having a population of 125,000 or more.

 Trois-Rivières is officially the "Poetry Capital of Quebec".
 Numerous plaques displaying poetic verses are installed throughout the centre of the city.
 An International Festival of Poetry is held annually in the first week of October.